NethermindEth/licenses-everywhere/README.md

 - This avoids the need to use the system keychain or GitHub CLI's OAuth application
 - **Important**: This method explicitly disables Git's credential helper to prevent macOS keychain access
 - For users experiencing issues with keychain prompts, this is the recommended authentication method

-#### SSH Authentication
-- Uses SSH keys instead of HTTPS for Git operations
-- Completely bypasses the need for tokens or keychain for Git operations
-- Requires SSH keys to be set up with GitHub
-- To set up:
-  1. Generate an SSH key: `ssh-keygen -t ed25519 -C "your_email@example.com"`
-  2. Start the SSH agent: `eval "$(ssh-agent -s)"`
-  3. Add your key: `ssh-add ~/.ssh/id_ed25519`
-  4. Add the key to GitHub: https://github.com/settings/keys
-  5. Test with: `ssh -T git@github.com`
-- Use with: `--use-ssh` flag
-- **Note**: This still requires a token for GitHub API operations, but not for Git operations
-- For users experiencing keychain issues, this is the most reliable method

 ## Installation